- Carousel for Life /

 No-discrimination Lawsuit Dismissed

 On Wednesday, June 29, 2022, Judge Hale dismissed the Heartbeat and No-discriminiation suit at the request of attorneys for Planned Parenthood and EMW Clinic.
-The Plaintiffs intend to challenge the Heartbeat Law as part of their case against the 2019 'Trigger Law', however, the No-discrimination suit was dismissed, and at present we do not know of a further challenge to impede it.
+The Plaintiffs are now challenging the Heartbeat Law as part of their case against the 2019 'Trigger Law', however, the No-discrimination suit was dismissed, and at present we do not know of a further challenge to impede it.
 This law is in force!

 AG Cameron’s statement on the en-banc ruling on HB214, 4/13/21